 When it comes to packing for a trip away, there are always several factors to bear in mind.
 Will your on-the-go wardrobe be versatile enough to take you from lazy breakfasts to the late-evening wine bar?
 There’s also the weather to consider – if you’re heading to a destination with mercurial climes, have you packed enough clothing that’ll keep you cool and calm during balmier periods, and do you also have the appropriate pieces to protect you from any sudden showers.
 Should you opt for sneakers or sandals?
 Brogues or boots?
 Cotton shirts or a canvas chore jacket?

 Which is where we come in.
-To help you decide whether a weekend bag or suitcase will work for you, we’ve rounded up the very finest below, and to which destinations each one is best suited.
+To help you decide which of a weekend bag or suitcase will work best for you, we’ve rounded up the very finest below, and to which destinations each one is most suited for.

 For the long-weekend citybreak...